arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ---
 title: 'Environmental Monitoring with the Nicla Sense Env'
-description: "This application note describes how to implement a simple environmental monitor with the Nicla Sense."
+description: "This application note describes how to implement an outdoor air quality monitor with the Nicla Sense Env."
 difficulty: intermediate
 compatible-products: [nicla-sense-env]
 tags: